-As well as being vital for biological natural science and allied disciplines such as medicine, it plays a valuable part in the general education of any student with an interest in the natural world and humanity.
+As well as being vital for future study of biological natural sciences and allied disciplines such as medicine, it plays a valuable part in the general education of any student with an interest in the natural world and humanity.
 Our course develops a detailed understanding of many core biological topics and explores a range of exciting new areas of research, including stem cells and epigenetics.

-The Lower Sixth course covers a range of concepts, including:
+The Lower Sixth Form course covers a range of concepts, including:

 - Biological molecules